Specific strength: Examples

 The data of this table is from best cases, and has been established for giving a rough figure.

 Note: Multiwalled carbon nanotubes have the highest tensile strength of any material yet measured, with labs producing them at a tensile strength of 63 GPa, still well below their theoretical limit of 300 GPa.
 The first nanotube ropes (20 mm long) whose tensile strength was published (in 2000) had a strength of 3.6 GPa, still well below their theoretical limit.
 The density is different depending on the manufacturing method, and the lowest value is 0.037 or 0.55 (solid).

-The 'Yuri' and space tethers

-The International Space Elevator Consortium uses the "Yuri" as a name for the SI units describing specific strength.
-Specific strength is of fundamental importance in the description of space elevator cable materials.
-One Yuri is conceived to be the SI unit for yield stress (or breaking stress) per unit of density of a material under tension.
-One Yuri equals 1 Pa⋅m3/kg or 1 N⋅m/kg, which is the breaking/yielding force per linear density of the cable under tension.
-A functional Earth space elevator would require a tether of 30–80 megaYuri (corresponding to 3100–8200 km of breaking length).